Culture of Serbia: Sport

+Prominent athletes (clockwise from top left): Novak Djokovic, Nikola Jokić, Nemanja Vidić, Tijana Bošković.

 Serbia is very successful in many sports.
 Among the most popular sports are football, basketball, water polo, sport shooting, handball, volleyball and tennis.

 The two most popular football clubs in Serbia are Red Star Belgrade and FK Partizan.
 Their supporters are the Delije and the Grobari, respectively.
-The Serbia national football team participated in the 2010, 2018 & 2022 FIFA World Cup.
+The Serbia national football team participated in the 2010, 2018 and 2022 FIFA World Cup.

 In basketball, Serbian clubs are successful and participate regularly in European competitions, where they often make quarter-final and semi-final appearances.
 The Serbian national basketball team is successful in international competitions, having won several FIBA World Championship, EuroBasket and Olympic gold medals.

 Serbian men's and women's teams are also World Champions in sports, such as water polo and volleyball.

 Serbian tennis players have been successful.
 Novak Djokovic is the current World No. 1, and he has won twenty-four Grand Slam Singles titles so far.
 Janko Tipsarević, Viktor Troicki, Jelena Janković and Ana Ivanovic are also successful.
 The Serbia Davis Cup team won the 2010 Davis Cup Final held in the Belgrade Arena.